-Proposals to reduce spending and increase revenue in the Council budget
+Proposals presented in the Draft to reduce spending and increase revenue in the Council budget

 The Council has identified a number of proposals to help minimise rates increases over the next 10 years.
 These proposals would achieve almost \$2 million per annum of potential savings through service reductions, and generate additional revenue of \$1.6 million per annum through raising Council fees.